 Hiking – Want to know Vietnam more closely?
 Explore the scenic mountains up north.
 Get drunk with the mesmerizing setting of nature in the Central Highlands of Vietnam.
-The grassy tracks of Mekong Delta are another destination for memorable hiking expeditions.
+The grassy tracks of mekong delta tour from ho chi minh 2 days (my tho ben tre can tho) are another destination for memorable hiking expeditions.

 Jungle Trekking – Vietnam is the country of deep forests.
 Explore the virgin interiors of the forests and observe the abundance of local flora and fauna in the jungles of Vietnam.
 The jungle trekking is one of the best adventure activities you can do in the country.